-Every life insurance company has its own build chart, and some companies even have no build chart at all.
+Every life insurance company has its build chart, and some companies even have no build chart at all.

-Build charts or height and weight tables determine the applicants’ rating class when applying for a life insurance policy.
+Build charts or height, and weight tables determine the applicants’ rating class when applying for a life insurance policy.
 Your build is a significant factor in determining your premium.

 Some life insurance companies have very lenient build charts.
 Being 20-50 pounds overweight doesn’t prevent you from qualifying for the company’s best rate class.
-Some even provide additional weight allowance for men and women applying after age 60.
-This is specifically helpful if you are on the heavier side of the chart.
+Some even provide additional weight allowances for men and women applying after age 60.
+This is helpful if you are on the heavier side of the chart.

 If your only issue is that you are overweight, you will still qualify for the best life insurance rates with some companies.
-Even if you have a high BMI and are generally obese, you can still get great-priced burial insurance as there are life insurance companies that have no build chart.
+Even if you have a high BMI and are generally obese, you can still get great-priced burial insurance as there are life insurance companies with no build chart.

 It is usually mobility issues and weight-related complications such as diabetes or heart disease that may cause you to receive a poor rating or a higher premium.
 It is important to shop around with the help of an independent life insurance agency like Funeral Funds to see which company will offer you the lowest rate for your height and weight.

-All companies have different build charts, and some companies don’t even have build charts.
+All companies have different build charts, and some don’t even have build charts.
 Here is an example of one company’s build chart:

 BURIAL INSURANCE AND BUILD CHART UNDERWRITING